manossaratsis/manossaratsis.com/content/bio/index.md

 ## Media

+* [Seed Round Closed: Embarking on the next chapter of Station A](https://blog.stationa.com/2020/seed-round-closed)<br/>*The Station A Team, Station A Blog, 2020-07-22*

 * [The Climate and COVID-19: A convergence of crises](https://www.weforum.org/agenda/2020/04/coronavirus-and-the-climate-a-convergence-of-crises/)<br/>*Emily Kirsch, World Economic Forum, 2020-04-28*

 * [Energy Storage for Everyone: Using Station A to connect the dots on SGIP](https://blog.stationa.com/2020/energy-storage-for-everyone)<br/>*Kevin Berkemeyer, Station A Blog, 2020-03-20*